 You lie on your side on a couch.
 The doctor will ask you to swallow the first section of the endoscope.
 Modern endoscopes are quite thin (thinner than an index finger) and quite easy to swallow.
 The doctor then gently pushes it down your oesophagus into your stomach and duodenum.

 The doctor looks down the endoscope via an eyepiece or on a TV monitor which is connected to the endoscope.
-Air is passed down a channel in the endoscope into the stomach and duodenum to make the lining easier to see.
-This may make you feel 'full' and want to belch.
+Air is passed down a channel in the endoscope into the stomach and the first part of your gut (small intestine) known as the duodenum.
+This enables the lining to be seen more easily.
+You may feel 'full' and want to belch.

 The endoscope also has a 'side channel' down which various tubes or instruments can pass.
 These can be manipulated by the doctor who can do various things.
 For example: